emmad47-1764199/Info-201-Group-Project/TechnicalReport.md

----
-title: |
-  | Technical Report:
-  | _"Why sleep when there’s Netflix?"_ ---
+# _Why sleep when there’s Netflix?_ ---
-  | The Importance of Sleep on Health, Occupation, and Wellbeing
+# The Importance of Sleep on Health, Occupation, and Wellbeing

-author: "Emma Dickenson, Balqisa Omar Hassan, Jocelyn Borovich, Rae Ouyang"
-date: |
+Info-201:
-  | Info-201: Technical Foundations of Informatics
+Technical Foundations of Informatics
-  | The Information School
+The Information School
-  | University of Washington
+University of Washington
-  | Autumn 2019
+Autumn 2019

----
+Emma Dickenson,
+Balqisa Omar Hassan,
+Jocelyn Borovich,
+Rae Ouyang

-The technical report provides a complete description of the project.
+##### The technical report provides a complete description of the project.

 <hr style="border: none; border-bottom: 3px solid grey;">